How much should I spend on a car without busting my budget?

 Bear in mind that your income and credit score will likely be assessed as part of the buying process if you are seeking financing.
 (Related: What is a good credit score?)

 How much does the average car cost?
-Should you buy a new vs. used car?
+Should you buy a new or used car?

 According to Kelly Blue Book, the average cost of a new car was over $45,000 in September 2021.
 That’s a lot of money for most people.
-If you have an average credit score, a four-year car loan with $1,000 down could cost you over $1,000 a month.
-Despite the ongoing rise in car prices, there are many options for more affordable new vehicles and seasonal sales and promotions (like low or no interest loans) at auto dealerships.
+If you have an average credit score, a auto loan with a four-year loan term and $1,000 down could cost you over $1,000 a month.
+Despite the ongoing rise in car prices, there are many options for more affordable new vehicles and seasonal sales and promotions (like low or no interest rate loans) at auto dealerships.

 You also have the option of buying a used car, which can save you some serious money.
 On average, a new car loses 20% of its value the moment you drive it off the lot.
 After the first few years, a vehicle will depreciate approximately 10% per year.
 Because of this depreciation, a late model used car with low mileage can be an excellent value.